-This delicious, homemade spicy mayo sauce is so easy to make and can replace mayonnaise in any recipe that calls for it.
-It is ready in just 2 minutes and contains zero carbs.
+This spicy mayo recipe is so easy and quick to make, you never have to buy store-bought mayonnaise again.
+It is ready in just 2 minutes and very low carb with zero carbs!

 Here are some great reasons:

-- It tastes sooo much better than the store bought version!
+- It tastes so much better than the store-bought version!

 - It is so versatile and can be easily customized to your liking.